likeawednesday/TechCamp_DataViz/readme.md

 ## Setup
 - [Setup Linux on ChromeOS](resources/How_To_Setup_Linux_On_Chromebook.pdf)
-- Terminal command to install Python, Jupyter Lab, and all libraries necessary for the included exercises:
+- Terminal command to install Python, Jupyter Lab, and all libraries necessary for the included exercises on your Chromebook:
 ```
 bash <(curl -s https://raw.githubusercontent.com/likeawednesday/TechCamp/main/install.sh)
 ```